John Hickman (Pennsylvania politician)

 John Hickman (September 11, 1810 – March 23, 1875) was a Republican, Democratic and Anti-Lecompton Democratic member of the U.S. House of Representatives for Pennsylvania's 6th congressional district from 1855 to 1863.

 Early life

-John Hickman was born in West Bradford Township, Pennsylvania.
-He pursued English and classical studies under private tutors.
-He began the study of medicine but abandoned it for the study of law.
-He was admitted to the bar in 1833 and commenced practice in West Chester.
+John Hickman was born on September 11, 1810, in West Bradford Township, Pennsylvania.
+His father was a farmer.
+Hickman was taught English and classical studies by private tutors.
+He began studying medicine but abandoned it for the study of law.
+He studied law under Townsend Haines and was admitted to the bar in 1832 or 1833.

+Career

+Early career

+Hickman commenced practice in West Chester.
 He was a delegate to the Democratic convention at Baltimore in 1844.
-He served as district attorney for Chester County, Pennsylvania, in 1845 and 1846.
+He served as district attorney for Chester County, in 1845 and 1846.